Neamh Woods: Early life, family and education

 Woods is from Clanabogan, County Tyrone.
 Her father, Seamus Woods, played Gaelic football as a midfielder for Tyrone during the 1970s.
 Together with his brothers, Canice and Laurence, he also helped Carrickmore win the Tyrone Senior Football Championship in 1977, 1978 and 1979.
 More recently he has managed ladies' Gaelic football teams at Drumragh Sarsfields.

 Neamh began playing netball while attending Sacred Heart College, Omagh.
 She subsequently attended University of Ulster, Jordanstown and Queen's University, where she studied physical education.

 Netball

 Clubs

 Woods plays netball for the Lisburn–based Larkfield club in the Northern Ireland Premier League.
 Her teammates at Larkfield include fellow Northern Ireland international, Caroline O'Hanlon and Michelle Drayne.

 Northern Ireland

 Woods has represented Northern Ireland at under-17, under-19, under-21, university and senior levels.
 She was a member of the Northern Ireland team that won 2015 Nations Cup.
-She also helped Northern Ireland win the silver medal at the 2017 European Netball Championship.
+She also helped Northern Ireland win the silver medal at the 2017 Netball Europe Open Championships.
 She was subsequently a member of the Northern Ireland teams at the 2018 Commonwealth Games and at the 2019 Netball World Cup.
 Woods is one of several Ladies' Gaelic footballers to play netball for Northern Ireland.
 Others include Caroline O'Hanlon (Armagh), Laura Mason (Down) and Michelle Drayne, Emma and Michelle Magee (all Antrim).